 Normal Pap test results don't completely rule out the presence of abnormal cells (dysplasia) or cervical cancer.

-You may be able to wait until your next scheduled screening test.
-Or you may need to be retested sooner.
+You may need to be retested sooner.

 The sample had abnormal cells.
 It means that you have changes on your cervix that will either go away on their own, or that could, over time, lead to cervical cancer.
 Your doctor will let you know what comes next.